Virgin Birth: Is That Even Possible?

 How Does Parthenogenesis Work?

 Coming back to the basics of reproduction, there are two main ingredients required to produce offspring by sexual reproduction: a sperm and an egg cell.
-Both of these cells are haploid, which means that each cell contains half the genetic information required to create a new individual.
+The egg and the sperm are haploid, containing half the genetic information needed to create a new individual.

 sexual-reproduction-stages-steps-levels-fertilization